 She stopped.
 Looked at him keenly.
 ‘Why, ‘tis he!’

 The woman blushed.
 So did the speaker, a man.
-Both stared as he passed.
-The actor had curling, jet black hair, clear and perfect skin, a lean and athletic build, piercing dark eyes.
-He had one hand in his coat pocket, the other in his trouser pocket.
+Both stared at him.
+The actor had curling, jet black hair, clear perfect skin, a lean and athletic build, piercing dark eyes.
+And one hand in his coat pocket, the other in his trouser pocket.

-He felt the heaviness of the short sword in his coat pocket, the weight of the little pistol in his trouser pocket, barrel long and thick for such a small weapon, just like that man’s —
+They glanced down.
+The actor felt their eyes on him, the short sword in his coat pocket, the little pistol in his trouser pocket, barrel quite long and thick for such a small weapon, just like that man’s —

-He opened the door and entered the theater.
+Three more blocks and he was at the theater.
+He opened the door and entered.
 The foyer was deserted, only a few men in sash and braids smoking.

 He tried not to stare.
-Union blue was flattering on an athletic young man’s body.
+Union blue really was flattering on an athletic young man’s body.

 A few soldiers turned and bowed, acknowledging his status as king of this and indeed all theater.